 - Touching areas to check.

 - Excessive exercise or bodybuilding.

 - Tanning to “fix” perception of pale skin.

 - Possible compulsive shopping for cosmetics.

-- Skin picking in order to smooth out perceived flaw.
+- Skin picking in order to smooth out perceived flaws.

-While we all may find ourselves on this list to one degree or another a person suffering BDD will be affected in such a way as to cause noticeable and painful impairment in social, occupational or other important life attachments.
+We all may find ourselves on this list to one degree or another.
+However, BDD affects a person in such a way as to cause noticeable and painful impairment in social, occupational, or other important life attachments.

-Some of the areas that we work in include Philadelphia, the Main Line, Montgomery County, as well as the surrounding areas.
+We provide service for areas including Philadelphia, the Main Line, Montgomery County, as well as the surrounding areas.